 Perfect Blue is a gorgeous anime movie that is ugly in all the right places.
 The main characters look great, backgrounds and set-design are fantastic, and I love how the fantastical elements clash with the movie’s dark and moody visuals.

-However, you’ll frequently spot crowds of ugly-looking characters, which were certainly a cost-saving measure, but also add to the uneasy atmosphere of the movie.
-You got scenes where Mima is faced with this crowd of piercing eyes and characters that almost look zombie-like as she is forced to do her work.
-And the ugliest fuck of them all is Me-Mania, a man first introduced as a part-time security guard at her concerts who is clearly obsessed with Mima.
+However, you’ll frequently spot crowds of ugly-looking characters.
+These were certainly a cost-saving measure first, but also add to the uneasy atmosphere of the movie.
+You got scenes where Mima is faced with this crowd of zombie-like onlookers with piercing gazes as she is forced to do her work.
+And the ugliest fuck of them all is Me-Mania; a man first introduced as a part-time security guard at her concerts who is clearly obsessed with Mima.
 He gives off an uncanny atmosphere and it doesn’t take a trained psychiatrist to notice by his mannerisms that he probably should be seeing a trained psychiatrist.

 Another way in which the ugliness manifests is when Mima’s stalking turns violent.
 What first appears like mean-spirited pranks turns into outright murder and watching that unfold is grueling, sometimes bordering on genuine horror.
 In the same vein, the movie features rape scenes that are quite visual and distressing, though censored releases do exist and these scenes aren’t so pivotal that you lose out if you skip them.

 #3 Manageable mindfuck

 Satoshi’s Kon’s greatest achievement with Perfect Blue is how it makes his trademark storytelling digestible without dumbing it down.